 After an assembly is compiled into a dll in a release mode, it is very difficult to gather information from it such as runtime performance, parameters values, etc.

-After reading this article and looking at the source code, I hope you realize why to have strong name assemblies (Strong Name Assembly Article).
+After reading this article and looking at the source code, I hope you realize why to have strong name assemblies (see the Strong Name Assembly article).

-After an assembly is compiled into a dll in a release mode, it is very difficult to gather information from it such as runtime performance, parameters values, etc. Although there are products that will insert logging functionality into your code, very few will allow for viewing or even MODIFYING the values of the parameters in production builds.
+After an assembly is compiled into a DLL in a release mode, it is very difficult to gather information from it such as runtime performance, parameters values, and so on.
+Although there are products that will insert logging functionality into your code, very few will allow viewing or even modifying the values of the parameters in production builds.